mahoney1/docs/commercialpaper-query-tutorial.md

 ## Step 7.
 Display the formatted results to a browser app

 For this part, we'll use a simple Tabulator that will render our results in a nice HTML table.
 For more info on Tabulator, see http://tabulator.info/examples/4.1 .
 We don't have to install any code or client per se, we just need to use a simple HTML file - it uses online CSS formatting and it performs a local `XMLHttpRequest() GET REST API` call to load the results (from the JSON file, avoiding CORS issues) and render it in the table.
 That `index.html` file is also in the `commpaper` Github repo that was cloned previously, please take time to peruse it.
+INFO: Note that this HTML file is provided 'as-is' and purely for the purposes of rendering in a FIREFOX browser (at the time of writing, some of the javascript (it doesn't use jquery by the way) formatting does not work in Chrome, but works fine in Firefox).

 1. In a terminal windows, open the `application` directory if not already in that directory.
-Copy the file `index.html` from the `commpaper` repo into it.
+Copy the contents of the file `index.html` from the `commpaper` repo into it.
 If you examine the HTML file in VScode Explorer, it performs an REST /GET API call and load a results file called `results.json` (created by the queries invoked earlier) and render these in a table in a browser.
 The `results.json` file contains the query results from the query you ran earlier.

-2. Launch a browser (eg. Firefox) providing the `index.html` file provided as a parameter - tested with Firefox eg.
+2. Launch a Firefox browser session (see note earlier), providing the `index.html` file provided as a parameter - tested with Firefox eg.

 `firefox index.html`